Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The shoe that fits one person pinches another; there is no recipe for living that suits all cases."
+> "The more perfect a person is on the outside, the more demons they have on the inside."
-> — **Carl Jung**
+> — **Sigmund Freud**

 ---